Bachelor's Degree in Life Sciences

 - Characteristic pharmacokinetic parameters

-- Concept of pharmacokinetic modeling
+- Concept of a pharmacokinetic model

-- Analysis after IV administration: 1-compartment model
+- Analysis following IV administration: one-compartment model

-- Analysis after IV administration: 2-compartment model
+- Analysis following IV administration: two-compartment model

-- Analysis after oral administration: 1-compartment model
+- Analysis following oral administration: one-compartment model

 PAL3ISCH: THERAPEUTIC CHEMISTRY – PEPTIDE SYNTHESIS

-Content Therapeutic chemistry 30 hours
+Content Therapeutic Chemistry 30 hours

 - Medications used in neurology (anti-Parkinson's, anti-Alzheimer's)

-- Cancer drugs
+- Cancer medications

 - Biotechnology-derived drugs (immunosuppressants, insulins, etc.)